Belarusian State University Faculty of Biology: Faculty structure

 Museum of Zoology was established in 1921 at the initiative of the Head of Department of Zoology, Professor Anatoliy V. Fedyushin.

 This Museum has the largest collection of zoological objects in the Republic (stuffed animals, birds nests, drugs, osteological material and other vertebrates as well as invertebrates), totally over 102 thousand units.
 Scientific collections of the museum are kept in special rooms occupying a total area of 980 m2.
-260 species of the collection are listed in Red Data Book of the CIS countries and the world.
+260 species of the collection are listed in Red Data Book of the CIS countries.

-Over the last decade, the exhibition fund has been reinforced by such rare species as the red wolf, wandering albatross, ostrich, Hyacinth Macaw, a chimpanzee, some tropical insects and many other items that cannot be found in any other natural history museums in Belarus.
-In addition, the museum has a significant number of long-extinct fossil animals, for example, fragments of fossil elephant, discovered in 2006 during the construction of the Minsk Metro.

-For a long time, the museum existed as a temporary exposition and only in 2001 the collection was moved to permanent premises with expanded storage facilities.
-Since then construction of landscapes and ecological dioramas displaying rare and endangered species in natural surroundings has been initiated.